Cyber challenges for schools

 Real-world problems.
 Real-world skills.

-All our challenges are based around real cybersecurity knowledge and skills, including steganography, regular expressions, rainbow tables, and more – everything your students learn on Hacktivate has real-world value.
+All our challenges are based around real cyber knowledge and skills, including steganography, regular expressions, rainbow tables, coding, and more – everything your students learn on Hacktivate has real-world value.

 Best of all, challenges are broken down into distinct categories, so students can tackle the problems that best fit their skills when they are working as part of a team – everyone can contribute to the team's success, even if it's their first time in a capture the flag-style competition.